Minutes

 Science divisions.

-Resolution and the Chikyu.
-Funding
+platforms, the JOIDES Resolution and the Chikyu.
+Funding constraints are also making it

-constraints are also making it tough for observatory efforts at the Juan de
+tough for observatory efforts at the Juan de Fuca CORKs

-(395A and a new hole) and in the Mariana forearc.
+mid-Atlantic Ridge (395A and a new hole) and in the Mariana forearc.

-cable to station ALOHA (about 60km long) was a success.
-There is 96KHz telemetry on two
+ALOHA (about 60km long) was a success.
+There is 96KHz telemetry on two channels.
+A hydrophone has been installed with a

-installed with a bandwidth down to 100Hz.
+bandwidth down to 100Hz.
+It would

-broadband seismometer at Aloha.
+at Aloha.

-observatory efforts were not proceeding more quickly.
+efforts were not proceeding more quickly.

-Barbara
+Barbara Romanowicz

-Romanowicz – The MOBB has been installed for a five year
+– The MOBB has been installed for a five year

 deployment.
 It will be hooked-up

 to the MARS cable in Spring Õ08.
+There is a back-up battery operated

-cable is not attached or is not working.
+system to acquire data when the cable is not attached or is not working.

-Jean Paul Montagner -
+Jean Paul Montagner - Planning for an observatory at

-Planning for an observatory at NERO (the Ninety-East Ridge in the Indian
+NERO (the Ninety-East Ridge in the Indian Ocean) have been postponed

-The ANTARES project is working well with two seismometers.
-Roland Person is active in the ESONET
+Roland Person is active in the ESONET program.

-– A policy has been established for OBSIP to release the data from at
+for OBSIP to release the data from at least one OBS immediately after recovery

-least one OBS immediately after recovery to the IRIS DMS for all of their
+to the IRIS DMS for all of their experiments.